backdrop-contrib/afterlight_tribute/README.md

 When official information on using third-party frameworks becomes known, this will follow it.

 The first big change we will make to this theme when we have time is to run this theme through an "un-css" cleaner and chop out some css (even core) to make this download faster.
-A major goal of this theme is to download fast.
+A major goal of this theme is to download your pages fast to the end user.

 SPECIAL THANKS
 --------------